exasol/public-knowledgebase/Connect-with-Exasol/hive-virtual-schema-with-ssl-fails-with-no-such-file-or-directory-for-ssltruststore.md

 Instead, the Hive JDBC driver used by the ExaLoader cannot access the truststore file referenced in the JDBC URL from the runtime environment where the query is executed.

+### BucketFS paths

 When referencing files in Exasol, there are two different views of the filesystem behind BucketFS.
 One of them is a change root used by the UDFs.

 That means that the Virtual Schema Adapter (a UDF) and the ExaLoader (running in COS) never see the same paths.

-### Logical BucketFS path

-This is the path used by UDFs and adapter scripts.
+The truststore is stored in BucketFS.
+Depending on the runtime environment, the same file may be referenced using different paths.

+#### Chroot view (UDFs and Java adapter scripts)

+UDFs and Java adapter scripts run inside a **change root (chroot)** environment.
+A chroot environment presents a restricted view of the filesystem by changing the apparent root directory (`/`) for a process.
+This is an intentional security mechanism that prevents UDFs from accessing arbitrary files on the underlying operating system while still allowing controlled access to resources such as BucketFS.

+For more information about chroot, see:  [https://en.wikipedia.org/wiki/Chroot](https://en.wikipedia.org/wiki/Chroot)

+Within this restricted filesystem view, BucketFS is exposed under the `/buckets/...` path.

 ```text
 /buckets/bfsdefault/buckethive/example-truststore.jks
 ```

-### Physical BucketFS location
+#### Physical filesystem

+Outside the chroot environment, the same file is stored in its physical location in the COS filesystem context.

-This is absolute path of the truststore file in the COS filesystem context..
+This is absolute path of the truststore file .

 ```text
 /exa/data/bfsdefault/buckethive/example-truststore.jks
 ```

+### Explanation of the Bug

-The Hive JDBC connection references the logical BucketFS path:
+The Hive JDBC connection references the path visible inside the chroot environment:

 ```text
 SSLTrustStore=/buckets/bfsdefault/buckethive/example-truststore.jks